chriskolb/SDDR-Species/README.md

 This folder contains the necessary code for the single-species SDDR models as well as the comparison benchmarks.
 Nested folders contain the necessary `deepregression` repo, the single-species data sets, the pre-computed Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, as well as the output of the scripts below.

 - **`bayes-hopt-single.R`**
 This script performs Bayesian Hyperparameter Optimization using Gaussian processes as a surrogate model for all 7 species and 3 predictor types.
-Subsequently, the optimized model is randomly initialized and trained ten times to produce the final performance results. (runs for quite some days!)
+Subsequently, the optimized model is randomly initialized and trained ten times to produce the final performance results (runs for quite some days!).

 - **`benchmarks-single.R`**
-This script produces the univariate benchmark results (`mgcv` GAM, XGBoost and MaxEnt)
+This script produces the univariate benchmark results (`mgcv` GAM, XGBoost and MaxEnt).

 - **`effect-curves-single-species.R`**
 This script produces the partial effect curves of the optimized models for the species <em>Panstrongylus megistus</em> (another species can simply be specified at the beginning).
-Output is in folder plot-results
+Output is in folder `plot-results`.

 - **`performance-results-single-species.R`**
 This script takes the pre-computed `ParBayesianOptimization` objects from the folder bayesian-optimization and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
 Output is in folder performance-results.